KBtechnologies/NeoFloppy/neofloppy.specification.md

   - The 3,5" form factor provides ample of surface area to allow for sufficient passive cooling [like metal-encased 2,5" SSDs] whilst not contributing to excessive device "thiccness".
 - Existing tooling, standards and a known form factor make tooling up for such a media format relatively easy.
   - Even additional casings like a [Jewelcase](https://memorypack.com.tw/floppy-disk.html) providing a [convenient transport and long-term storeability](https://www.youtube.com/watch?v=J1MN6O4dCCw) are commercially existing.
+- Not only does the form factor of the [iomega Zip Disk](https://en.wikipedia.org/wiki/Zip_drive) lack many of these cost-saving advantages - mostly due to their single-vendor approach to drives, but also lack of benefits beyond "thiccer casing".

 In short, the 3,5" form factor has a lot of desireable features for a removeable media, like being pretty much ["idiot-proof"](https://youtu.be/tJCMzdzh4Tw?t=149), acknowledging the [shortcomings of 5,25" FDDs](https://youtu.be/tJCMzdzh4Tw?t=228) and impoving upon them.